 My research focuses on understanding the impacts of soil microbial community on carbon cycle under environmental change, including climate warming, elevated CO2, nitrogen deposition, wildfires, plant invasion, and land use change, using a data-model appraoch.
 The major approaches I used in my research include:

-- Compiling comprehensive datasets for understanding the biogeography of belowground organisms.
+- Compiling comprehensive datasets for understanding the biogeography of soil microbial community.

 - Using machine learning and deep learning approaches to generate novel datasets.